GF2++

 Returns a const iterator over all the words underlying the bit-store.

 You can use this iterator to iterate over the words in the store and read the Word value of each word.
-Note that you cannot use this iterator to modify the words in the store.
+You cannot use this iterator to modify the words in the store.

 Note